MehediKhokon/Recipe-app/README.md

-# Recipe App with static data using rest Api
+### Recipe App with static data using rest Api

-This is a Simple flask app that contains a list of food recipe and allow CRUD operation on the Recipe. <br>
+This is a Simple flask app that contains a list of food recipe and allow CRUD operation on the Recipe.The app only send *REST API* and there is no web view.

-The CRUD functionality is accomplished using *REST API*
+#### Dependency list

+- Python
+- Flask

+#### live link
+_no live view_